Ealab-collab/reactive-json-docs/public/rjbuild/docs/install.md

 ## ⚠️ Important Rules

-**NEVER SKIP STEPS** unless explicitly requested by the user.
+**NEVER SKIP STEPS** unless explicitly requested by the user or told by the assistant.
 Each step is critical for the proper functioning of the project and must be executed in the defined chronological order.

 When user feedback is required, wait for it and do not continue until this feedback is given.